lf-/gankra.github.io/blah/initialize-me-maybe/index.md

   |                    ^^^^^^^ use of possibly uninitialized `x.case1`
 ```

-But the cases of our union have assymteric sizes.
+But the cases of our union have asymmetric sizes.
 What happens if we initialize the small case, but read from the large one?

 ```rust
 union MyUnion {